awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                 # other pods
             end

       #.
-Pull the SDK libraries into your local repo:
+Pull the SDK libraries into your local repo as follows:

          .. code-block:: bash